Weegee: Legacy

 Weegee can be seen as the American counterpart to Brassaï, who photographed Paris street scenes at night.
 Weegee's themes of nudists, circus performers, freaks and street people were later taken up and developed by Diane Arbus in the early 1960s.

 In 1980, Weegee's companion Wilma Wilcox, along with Sidney Kaplan, Aaron Rose and Larry Silver, formed The Weegee Portfolio Incorporated to create an exclusive collection of photographic prints made from Weegee's original negatives.
 As a bequest, Wilma Wilcox donated the entire Weegee archive – 16,000 photographs and 7,000 negatives – to the International Center of Photography in New York.
 This 1993 gift and transfer of copyright became the source for several exhibitions and books including Weegee's World, edited by Miles Barth (1997), and Unknown Weegee, edited by Cynthia Young (2006).
 The first and largest exhibition was the 329-image Weegee's World: Life, Death and the Human Drama, mounted in 1997.
 It was followed in 2002 by Weegee's Trick Photography, a show of distorted or otherwise caricatured images, and four years later by Unknown Weegee, a survey that emphasized his less violent, post-tabloid photographs.

+In 1993, director Sherman Price revisited the film, The Imp’probable Mr. Wee Gee, to create the documentary The Real WeeGee.
+It intercut footage from the 1966 project with Fellig's crime photography.

 In 2009, the Kunsthalle Vienna held an exhibition called Elevator to the Gallows.
 The exhibition combined modern installations by Banks Violette with Weegee's nocturnal photography.

 In 2012, ICP opened another Weegee exhibition titled, Murder Is My Business.
 Also in 2012, an exhibition called Weegee: The Naked City, opened at Multimedia Art Museum, Moscow.
 Weegee's autobiography, originally published in 1961 as Weegee by Weegee and long out of print, was retitled as Weegee: The Autobiography and republished in 2013.

 From April 2013 through July 2014, the Flatz Museum in Dornbirn, Austria presented Weegee.
 How to photograph a corpse, based on relevant photographs from Weegee's portfolio, including many vintage prints.
 Original newspapers and magazines, dating back to the time where the photos were taken, accompanied the photographs.

 In 2025, ICP mounted Weegee: Society of the Spectacle.